Personal statement – how?

 But wait!
 What exactly is a personal statement?

-Postgraduate students on the other hand write for a specific university.
-PG, student will be able to add on information of what they want to study at that particular University as well as demonstrate their skills and knowledge gained through experience.
+Postgraduate students personal statements tend to be more specific, both for the university and course you want to study.
+PG students should include information of what they want to study at that particular University as well as demonstrate their skills and knowledge gained through experience.

 How should I go about my personal statement?

 • Before you begin, list down your strengths – academic and non-academic

 • Research on the university and course that you're interested in

 • Think about how this course will help you in the future

 • Structure your information well the universities and colleges value most

 What should I include in my personal statement?

 1. Why – State your ambitions and what interests you about the subject, course and higher education